masa-finance/subnet-42/README.vpn.md

 - The `miner` profile starts the standard setup without VPN
 - The `miner-vpn` profile starts everything with VPN routing
-- You can have multiple cookie files for different Twitter accounts
+- The `test-cookies` profile can be used to test cookie generation separately

 Good luck and happy mining! 🎮🚀